10 Signs of Dismissive-Avoidant Attachment in Relationships

-What Is dismissive-avoidant attachment?
+What is dismissive-avoidant attachment?

 Individuals with a dismissive-avoidant attachment may have learned early on in life to suppress their emotions and rely solely on themselves, leading them to avoid emotional intimacy and connection with others.